Dr4gon/vue-password-toggle/README.md

 ![Validation example](demo-validation.gif)

 At the moment only the password length of default 8 is automatically activated.
-The result of the validation is transported with a `passwordValid` emit The rest of the option are:
+The result of the validation is transported with a `passwordValid` emit to the parent.
+The rest of the options are:

 | Parameter         | Type | Required |
 | :---------------- | :------: | ----: |